 Are you just learning to knit?
 Tired of making dishcloths and scarves and want to make something awesome?
 Here is something that will make you look like a pro when it comes to knitting.
 A total brag-worthy design that any knitting newbie can make.
 I’ve written a bunch of beginner patterns for slippers, but never for fingerless gloves.
 It was a common request, but for some reason, I never felt compelled to do so.
 After a bit of false starts and redesigns, I’ve finally come up with a fingerless glove pattern that I am happy with.
 I’ve kept the seams to a minimum and placed the seam along the outside of the hand and inside of the thumb.
 If you’re not a fan of seams my other fingerless gloves and mitts knitted on dpn can be found here – Fingerless Gloves – with OWLS, How to Knit Texting Mittens, How to Knit Fingerless Gloves and How to Knit Flip Mitts.
 These mitts are knitted completely flat, on 2 needles and are perfect for the beginner.
 There is use of a stitch holder and picking up those stitches to complete the thumb, but it isn’t difficult.
 Slide them on to the holder, slide them back on the needle when instructed and knit them like any other set of stitches.
 If you need help with increasing stitches, there is a video showing how to increase when making the P1 and the M1.I also just made a video showing How to Use a Stitch Holder.
 You can click those links to watch the how-to videos.
 They are also embedded at the end of this page.
 Scroll to the bottom to watch.
 I’ve also jazzed up this basic design a bit.
 If you want to knit owl gloves flat on 2 needles just like this pattern is, You can use this link – Easy to Knit Owl Fingerless Gloves to read the free knitting pattern online.
 I’ve also written the pattern to fit different sizes – small, medium and large.
 Once again I’ll use the analogy of what fits my hand.
 I wear a medium rubber glove and the medium size fits my hand perfectly.
 I wash dishes and scrub my toilets.
 I wear gloves when I do.
 If you never wear rubber or latex gloves, this won’t make any sense to you, I guess.
 I’m only saying this because I have had complaints about my sizing references.
 I don’t live in a gloveless kind of world but I’m glad some people do.
 It always amazes me what some “Karens” feel the need to bitch about ?
 If you want to go to a specific size you can try these links.
 If I’ve done my code correctly, it should take you to the right point on the webpage: Small Medium Large I’ve made a PDF download for this pattern.
 I didn’t think it was going to be this long until I wrote it out.
 I made the decision to write each size and hand out separately to make it even easier for the new knitters out there who want to give this pattern a go.
 And btw, you can totally do it!
 To get the downloadable pattern for a small fee you can get it in my Etsy Shop, Ravelry, LoveCrafts and from this website – KweenBee.com.
 If you would prefer to order a printed paperback version from Amazon, you can now do so!
 Shipping is free if you are an Amazon Prime member.
 Make sure you select the country you are in to take advantage of the free shipping.
 Click the following link for your country – United States, United Kingdom, Canada, and Australia.
 Available in English only.
 Another way to avoid ads and pop-ups, get instant, PRINTABLE downloads of this pattern and others, is by becoming a Member on this website.
 When you become a Website Supporter for $3/month, you’ll gain access to exclusive member only posts.
 These posts contain one click downloads of the patterns.
 Simply click the Download & Print button.
 The PDF will automatically download to your computer or smart device.
 You can then read it on your device or print it at your leisure.
 You can download as many patterns as you like for the same $3 each month.
 You can go to this page to learn more, become a member and support my work… Exclusive Member Area I also plan on making a how-to video for this.
 It will cover the medium size as that’s what most people order when I sell online.
 I always am hopeful I’ll get the videos done in a timely manner, but they’re always more work than I think they’re going to be.
 You can check out my other videos in the meantime with this handy link – KweenBee on YouTube – Janis Frank.
 Love the free patterns?
 You can say thanks in a couple of ways.
 You can read more about how you can Support My Work by clocking that link or make a small donation and Buy Me a Coffee. 👈🏼 That is a website where you can make a one time donation as a thanks.
 If you don’t want or are unable to make a financial donation, sharing this pattern through social media is a great way to help out too!
 The links below are a super easy way for you to do so.
 Gauge This is important to follow for correct sizing.
 2″ (5 cm) = 10 sts 2″ (5 cm) – 16 rows If You Need Help with the M1 or P1 Scroll down to the end of the page to watch quick how-to videos showing how to do these simple stitches.
 There’s a video showing how to use a stitch holder too!
 Things You Need: You can click any link below to see what you need.
 Worsted weight yarn Size 6 US (4 mm) knitting needles Stitch holder – It looks like a big safety pin Tapestry needle Small Right Hand Cast on 31 Rows 1-14: Knit Read more

 Creepy?
 No. Awesome?
 YES!
 Knit a pair of fingerless gloves with a spider motif on the back of the hand.
 Guaranteed to never fall off, the 3D spider is created as you make the mitten.
 Did you stumble upon this pattern but wanted to buy a pair of spider gloves?
 Head over to my Etsy shop and you can buy a pair in nearly any colour – CUSTOM MADE Hand Knit Adult Spider Fingerless Granny Gloves Don’t forget to share this post!
 This isn’t a pattern for beginners.
 You’ll need to think out of the box a bit for this one; making bobbles and working selectively over given stitches to create the body and head.
 But the basic glove portion is the same as every other glove with a thumb increase you’ve made, just like my Super Simple Fingerless Gloves only done with a purl stitch to make the spider stand out even more.
 This pattern has been in the works for a number of years now.
 It originally started as a knit in the round design, but because of the extensive purling, there were always lines left where the needles met.
 I couldn’t live with that.
 So, there was a change in plans from the initial design.
 First change; it’s knit flat on 2 needles.
 The second is that instead of including a bunch of how-to pictures, and there were going to be a lot, I decided it was time to utilize links to how-to videos.
 Everything that may be challenging, particularly rows 25 – 27 can be a little confusing.
 I made videos that show the trickier parts of these rows.
 To watch the video, click the link provided.
 The video opens a new page on the website and you can watch the embedded YouTube video here.
 Too much blib blab for you?
 Want to just print the damn pattern already?
 You have some options available to you.
 Because of the request by many that they would prefer a PDF download, it’s DONE!
 You can download this pattern for a small fee/donation.
 You can get it from a number of places.
 You can download it from a number of places.
 In particular, my site here – Knit a Pair of Spider Fingerless Gloves – now with VIDEOS!
 You can also get it at a number of other online book retailers such as Ravelry, LoveCrafts, and Etsy.
 And the paperback version is also available on Amazon!
 It’s available to order in most countries.
 Be sure to make your purchase in the country you love so you can get free shipping with your Amazon Prime membership.
 Become a Member Wrong Stitch Counts It is very easy to have the wrong number of stitches created around the spider.
 This can happen between the gusset for the thumb and the spider, or for the shorter side.
 If that happens you can take it apart.
 The other option is to just go with it.
 Being a stitch or two off won’t be noticable to the wearer.
 If you decide to “just go for it”, line up the stitches done to create the spider to previous spider stitches.
 In general, this is just the legs.
 They are very obvious.
 Keep in mind that you always knit the legs on the right side and purl the legs on the wrong side.
 Adjust the background of the mitt with your incorrect count of purl stitches on the right side and the knit stitches on the wrong side.
 For example, if you’re making Row 30, instead of K7 at the start of the row you made a mistake and now have K8.
 Knit the 8 stitches instead and start the rest of the pattern from there.
 Example row: Row 30: K7 *P1 K1* Repeat from * to * 2 more times.
 P1 K6 M1 K11 M1 K12 Abbreviations If you need help with the less common stitches in the abbreviations list below, all are included in this playlist below.
-Specific videos for rows 25-27 are included in this list and also embedded below each row for the Left Hand glove. https://youtube.com/playlist?list=PLFPwDkPBTKo_KnsA6xojQkhRUVUq_i7tO K – Knit P – Purl st – stitch sts – stitches PM1 – Make one (knit wise).
+Specific videos for rows 25-27 are included in this list and also embedded below each row for the Left Hand glove. https://youtube.com/playlist?list=PLFPwDkPBTKo_KnsA6xojQkhRUVUq_i7tO K – Knit P – Purl st – stitch sts – stitches PM1 – Make one (purl wise).
 Increase one stitch between the stitches.
 Pick up the yarn between the stitches.
 Twist it slightly and place it on your non-working needle.
 Knit the stitch.
 Watch this video on How to PM1 or Purl Make 1 to see how.
 M1 – Make one (knit wise).
 Increase one stitch between the stitches.
 Pick up the yarn between the stitches.
 Twist it slightly and place it on your non-working needle.
 Knit the stitch.
 Watch this video on How to M1 or Make 1 to see how.
 P3tog – Purl 3 stitches together P2tog – Purl 2 stitches together K2tog – Knit 2 stitches together K3tog – Knit 3 stitches together C1B – Cable 1 back.
 Pick up next stitch on a cable needle.
 Pull this stitch to the BACK of your work.
 Knit the next stitch.
 Purl the stitch on the cable needle.
 Watch this video on Cable 1 Back to see how.
 C1F – Cable 1 forward.
 Pick up the next stitch on a cable needle.
 Pull this stitch to the FRONT of your work.
 Purl the next stitch.
 Knit the stitch on the cable needle.
 Watch this video on Cable 1 Forward to see how.
 FB2 – Knit in the front and back of the next stitch.
 This is also known as an increase one in the next stitch.
 I’m labeling it as this because it is very easy to make a mistake here and pick up an extra stitch.
 This way I know I have your attention and made you look ?
 No need to thank me..or complain.
 Both seem to be a likely response tbh.
 Things You Need Worsted weight yarn – a standard ball of yarn (215 yards/197 m) Knitting needles – described below in sizing and gauge Cable Needle Stitch Holder Tapestry needle to sew the seam and work in the ends Sizing & Gauge Like my other fingerless gloves I’ve designed such as my owl fingerless gloves, Read more

 The season is getting colder again, the few apples on my trees are turning red and my mind turns back towards knitting.
 And oh boy, am I coming up with a bunch of knitting designs!
 Now here’s to finding the time to publish them all.
 Work is also back to full-time so that’s great news ?
 A couple of things about this knitting pattern before we grab our favourite worsted weight yarn, double pointed and cable needles and get to work.
 Like my Owl Fingerless Gloves pattern, I am keeping the stitch count the same and only changing the needles size to change the size of the glove.
 The pattern on the back of the hand stays proportional in size and placement on the glove remains the same for a better overall look.
 I made a number of different lengths of the glove too, for demonstrative purposes.
 The taupe with flecks (apparently it’s also known as tweed, who knew) is the pattern exactly as written.
 I repeated the cable pattern once for the grey pair and 4 times for the purple tweed/flecked.
 There’s a note in the pattern what rows make up the 5 plait cable pattern.
 Why do 3 cables when you can do 5?
 I’ve always been a bit of an overachiever ?
 The downloadable PDF version is completed and uploaded it to all my distributors.
 You can find it on the following fine and upstanding websites – Etsy, Ravelry, LoveCrafts and this website.
 Another way to avoid ads and pop-ups, get instant, PRINTABLE downloads of this pattern and others, is by becoming a Member on this website.
 When you become a Website Supporter for $3/month, you’ll gain access to exclusive member only posts.
 These posts contain one click downloads of the patterns.
 Simply click the Download & Print button.
 The PDF will automatically download to your computer or smart device.
 You can then read it on your device or print it at your leisure.
 You can download as many patterns as you like for the same $3 each month.
 You can go to this page to learn more, become a member and support my work… Exclusive Member Area And here is the obligatory, shameless self promotion of this website so I have some reason to keep writing patterns.
 You can check out my Help Support My Work page to read more or you can click this link to Buy Me a Coffee.
 It’s a place where artists, podcasters and other creatives can go to get a quick, one time donation of support from fans.
 It’s pretty awesome and I’m always grateful for everything I get.
 If you don’t want or can’t afford to give anything.
 I get it.
 You can give a shoutout or share on your social media instead.
 It’s free to do and will only take you a minute.
 Handy links are below Want other knitted mitten patterns that are for texting or cover the ends of your fingers?
 I have those too.
 You can check out my How to Knit Texting Mittens and How to Knit Flip Mitts.
 And for those who actually take the time to read these long-winded intro’s, I also have – How to Knit Fingerless Gloves.
 It uses finer yarn, smaller needles and is sized with different stitch and row counts.
 It is very plain Jane and it’s the yarn that makes this one pop.
 Ok.
 Enough of that.
 Let’s get knitting!!!
 Things you will need: worsted weight yarn – I used Red Heart worsted weight (AKA size 4 or 8 ply) yarn when designing the pattern but any kind will do.
 Set of 4 double pointed needles (see note on sizing) Stitch holder Tapestry needle to sew the hole by the thumb and work in ends Cable needle A Note on Sizing: As I mentioned previously, the sizing for this pattern is done a little differently.
 Instead of different stitch counts which I normally do, I’m changing the size of the needles.
 Chances are good that if you know how to knit in the round, you already have these size needles anyways.
 If not, it’s a good excuse to go to your favourite yarn store to pick up the needles you’ll need.
 And since you’re there, check out the yarn sales.
 You’d be foolish not to.
 My standard for sizing was my hand and designed the knitting pattern according to what kind of rubber gloves fit me comfortably.
 I wear a medium sized rubber glove and the medium sized glove fits perfectly.
 You may need to use different sized needles to get the correct gauge, but this pattern is very forgiving if you’re a bit off.
 Small size 4 mm (US size 6) dpn 10 stitches every 2 inches (5 cm) 13 rows every 2 inches (5 cm) Medium size 5 mm (US size 8) dpn 9 stitches every 2 inches (5 cm) 12 rows every 2 inches (5 cm) Large size 6 mm (US size 10) dpn 8 stitches every 2 inches (5 cm) 11 rows every 2 inches (5 cm) Left Hand Cast on 36 Row 1-8: K1 P1 around Row 9: K4 P1 K15 P1 K15 Row 10: K4 P1 C6F twice.
 K3 P1 K15 (you can click the blue link for a description of how to do a C6F or scroll to the abbreviations section) Row 11 – 12: as row 9 Row 13: K4 P1 K3 C6B twice.
 P1 K15 (you can click the blue link for a description of how to do a C6B or scroll to the abbreviations section) Row 14 – 15: as row 9 Rows 10 to 15 make the cable pattern.
 Repeat these rows to make the gloves longer as described earlier.
 Next Row: K1 M1 K1 M1 K2 P1 C6F twice K3 P1 K15 (38 sts) Next 2 Rows: K6 P1 K15 P1 K15 Next Row: K1 M1 K3 M1 K2 P1 K3 C6B twice P1 K15 (40 sts) Next 2 Rows: K8 P1 K15 P1 K15 Next Row: K1 M1 K5 M1 K2 P1 Read more